American Opportunity Tax Credit (AOTC)

 Requirements

-- 2Enrolled at least half-time for one academic period
+- 1Enrolled at least half-time

-- 3Not completed first four years of post-secondary education
+- 2First 4 years of postsecondary education

-- 5No felony drug conviction
+- 3No felony drug conviction

 Required Tax Forms

-Understanding the American Opportunity Tax Credit
+Understanding the American Opportunity Tax Credit (AOTC)

-The American Opportunity Tax Credit provides up to $2,500 per eligible student for qualified education expenses during the first four years of post-secondary education.
-40% of the credit (up to $1,000) is refundable.
+Up to $2,500 per eligible student for the first four years of higher education, 40% refundable.

 Tax credits directly reduce the amount of tax you owe, making them more valuable than deductions which only reduce taxable income.
-The American Opportunity Tax Credit can reduce your tax liability by up to $2,500.
+The American Opportunity Tax Credit (AOTC) can reduce your tax liability by up to $2,500.

 To claim this credit, you will need to file Form 8863 and Form 1098-T with your annual tax return.
 Make sure you meet all eligibility requirements and keep documentation of qualifying expenses or activities.